babypanda212/surans/README.md

 # Stochastic Unsteady Reynolds Average Navier-Stokes Model
-In this code a stochastic unsteady Reynolds average Navier-Stokes is defined.
+In this code a stochastic unsteady Reynolds average Navier-Stokes model is defined.
 The corresponding publications is "Simulating the unsteady stable boundary layer with a stochastic stability equation" by Vyacheslav Boyko and Nikki Vercauteren.

+The code was developed by Vyacheslav Boyko.

 ## How to setup and run the model
 1. Clone repository